mkingsnorth/perspective_plotter_docs/docs/tools.rst

         :alt: Match BG Image

 .. warning::
-    This does alter the output dimensions when rendering an image or animation.
+    This changes the output dimensions for an output image or animation.

-The Add-On comes with a button that allows you to quickly set the viewport output's dimensions to the camera's background image or movie.
+The Add-On comes with a button that allows you to quickly set the viewport output's dimensions to the camera's background image or video.

     .. image:: images/match_bg_btn.jpg
         :alt: Open BG Image